Undergraduate Course Descriptions

 This course explores the relationship between journalism and philosophy by examining particular issues in epistemology, political philosophy, ethics, and aesthetics.
 Topics will include: the concept of a "fact"; the role of the press in the state; whether journalists (like doctors and lawyers) operate according to specialized "professional" ethics; and the limits of journalism as a literary or visual genre.
 Course readings will include philosophical texts, breaking print journalism, and blogs that specialize in media issues.

 Is journalism the same all over the world?
-Do press systems and practices differ in fundamental ways that affect how we evaluate them politically, morally, aesthetically, epistemologically and economically?
+Do press systems and practices differ in fundamental ways that affect how we evaluate them politically, morally, aesthetically, epistemologically, and economically?
 Where does U.S. journalism fit among the models?
-This new undergraduate seminar will introduce students to concrete differences in journalism around the world, but it won't only be an empirical look at how various various press systems operate.
+This undergraduate seminar will introduce students to concrete differences in journalism around the world, but it won't only be an empirical look at how various press systems operate.
 We will also examine and argue about which journalistic practices and systems work best for which purposes, and explore the distinctive journalistic and philosophical assumptions and histories that undergird diverse practices and systems.
-Asian, European, African and Mideast journalism will all be attended to.
+Asian, European, African, and Mideast journalism will all be attended to.

 - Fall 2021